PROFESSOR OF SOCIAL WORK

-The School of Social Work seeks candidates for an opening at the Assistant Professor (tenure-track) level.
+The School of Social Work seeks candidates for an opening at the Associate Professor (tenured) or Full Professor (tenured) level.
 The successful candidate must be committed to excellence in scholarly research, teaching, and outreach activities.
-Candidates will be expected to establish a state-of-the-art research program, teach students at the undergraduate and graduate levels, and perform School of Social Work, university, professional, and community service as appropriate.Principal Duties:
+Candidates will be expected to continue a state-of-the-art research program, teach students at the undergraduate and graduate levels, and perform School of Social Work, university, professional, and community service as appropriate.Principal Duties:

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.

 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.

 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

 Ph.D. required in Social Work or a related field by the start of the appointment.Minimum Years and Type of Relevant Work Experience:

 Appointment at the tenured level requires evidence of excellence in scholarly research in any area of specialization relevant to social work.
 An ability to teach in all program levels (i.e., undergraduate, master's, doctoral) is required.
 Strong value is placed on an established record of excellent teaching and service.
 Tenured appointments require review by the Social Sciences Divisional Tenure Committee.
 Candidates for associate or full professor must meet criteria for appointment per UW guidelines for appointment and promotion.